mrtrpak/eagle-outfitters/README.md

 - Cart: the cart icon is able to update the total of items selected by the user to easily be able to reference how many items they have so far.
 Clicking the cart icon will show a summary of items selected with a photo, item description and how many of that item is in the cart.

 - Login/Logout: a user can easily and quickly register on the website securely and upon being signed in a logout option will appear for the user to easily logout when they are ready.

+- Categories: it is easy to go between different categories to be able to be more specific in the users search of clothing items.

+- Checkout: within the checkout page the user can choose to update the number of a selected item or remove all instances of that specific item with the delete button.